Salt versus potassium blood pressure debate

 Added to that is the corruption amongst some scientists.
 The "Jackson Six" for example never disclosed funding from the salt industry.
 Consumers have begun to distrust research, particularly if it goes against their innate desires.

-Nevertheless there are strong studies such as the CARDIA-SSBP crossover trial that proved that reducing dietary sodium was as effective as medication when it came to lowering blood pressure.
+Nevertheless there are strong studies such as the CARDIA-SSBP crossover trial which prove that reducing dietary sodium is as effective as medication when it comes to lowering blood pressure.

 The case for potassium is strong too